barybatle/CHRobinsonInterviewProject/README.md

 List of valid contry codes:  "CAN", "USA", "MEX", "BLZ", "GTM", "SLV", "HND", "NIC", "CRI", "PAN"

+When you input invalid code it will return 404

 Example:

 GET on https://chrobinsoninterview.azurewebsites.net/BLZ should return: